Zeke-OS/zeke/doc/coding_standards.md

 generate init and fini code that will be run before any user code is loaded.
 Constructors are also the preferred method to attach module with the kernel.

-Currently as there is no support for module unloading any fini functions will not be called in any case.
-Still this doesn't generate any compilation errors and array of fini functions is still generated and maybe supported later.
+Currently there is no support for module unloading and any fini functions will not be called in any case.
+Still decalaring destructors doesn't generate compilation error and array of fini functions is still generated and might be supported in the future.

 Following example shows constructor/intializer notation supported by Zeke: